robomq/robomq.io/docs/creatingNewApplication.md

 ```

 ### Consumer
-The same as producer, consumer needs to connect to [robomq.io](http://www.robomq.io) broker and start looping.
+The same as producer, consumer needs to connect to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker and start looping.
 The difference is consumer loops forever.

 ```python
 client.loop_forever()